 - The number of latches allocated by the value of Buffer Hash Latch Factor (-hashLatchFactor) is fixed at startup of the primary database broker, and can not be modified while the database is online. - If Buffer Hash Latch Factor (-hashLatchFactor) is specified on a connection other than the primary database broker, the value is validated as accurate and then ignored.
 If the validation fails, the connection is refused. - You can set the size of the BHT with the -hash startup parameter.

-Log file archive directory (-lgArchiveDir)
+Log file truncate time (-lgTruncateTime)

-Use Log file archive directory (-lgArchiveDir) to specify a directory for the archived log file.
+Use Log file truncate time (-lgTruncateTime) to specify a time to truncate the log file.